 Are you a candidate for sedation dentistry?

 Only your dentist or doctor will be able to determine whether sedation dentistry is safe and appropriate for you.
 He or she will consider your overall health and physical and mental condition before any dental treatment that might require sedation.
-If it is believed that you are a good candidate, your dentist will recommend the best type for your case.
+If it is believed that you are a good candidate, your dentist in Brampton, ON will recommend the best type for your case.
 It will have to be cleared by your physician.

 Types of sedation